robwilliams/cowtown/index.md

 </div>

 <h3>
-  Gift Vouchers are Available - Just Call to Discuss Your Needs.
+  Gift Vouchers Available Now - Just Call.
 </h3>

    I've been teaching guitar In Broseley, near Telford, Shropshire for more than <strong>16 years</strong>.
 That's over <strong>34,000 hours</strong> (Yes, you read it right - Thirty-Four Thousand hours) of guitar lessons and teaching experience.